+i.
 Engagement with suppliers, customers and others in a business relationship with Trust

 Building and maintaining good business relationships is essential to the MAT.
-The MAT Code of Conduct applies to all staff, Governors and Trustees and requires all representatives of the MAT to operate in a manner that promotes positive and harmonious relationships as well as maintaining high standards of honesty and integrity.
+The MAT Code of Conduct applies to all staff, governors, trustees and members and requires all representatives of the MAT to operate in a manner that promotes positive and harmonious relationships as well as maintaining high standards of honesty and integrity.